 In my last blog on managing change related to Salesforce, I discussed the need for organizational change management skills to support the successful adoption of Salesforce.
 I recently had the opportunity to work with one of our leaders in Customer Experience who focuses on Salesforce and implementing CRM technology.
 Together, my colleague and I worked with a client that was implementing Salesforce and rolling it out to their high-performing sales teams across the country.
 During my time with Mallory, I asked her to share with me a few of her key tenets for helping employees adapt to a new system such as Salesforce.
 I thought these might be helpful for anyone getting more involved in supporting the change effort necessary for successful Salesforce implementations.

-Here are a few pearls of wisdom Mallory shared:
+Here are a few pearls of wisdom my colleague shared: